Curriculum - Diagnostic Radiology Residency

 The second year of residency (R2) continues to build on the fundamentals with significant responsibilities in the emergency and trauma radiology sections.
 The bulk of call occurs during the R2 year.

-All aspects of imaging physics are taught on a continuing basis and comprehensively reviewed in the year in which the resident is to take the American Board of Radiology Exam.
+All aspects of imaging physics are taught on a continuing basis and comprehensively reviewed in the year in which the resident is to take the American Board of Radiology Core Exam.

 Radiology residents have night call duty and remain in the hospital overnight, with 24-hour in-house attending oversight.
 Independent resident in-house call begins in July of the second year, with an average of five 2-week blocks.
 Weekends are covered on a rotating basis.
 A second resident covering angiography and special procedures also remains in the hospital overnight.
 Call residents are relieved of duty the following work day.
 Faculty and fellows also maintain call schedules in general radiology, special procedure areas, and nuclear medicine.
 The total working hours for residency, resident call, and authorized moonlighting are not allowed to exceed 80 working hours per week.
 Unauthorized moonlighting is prohibited.